 “Dr. Ruben Carbonell joins a prestigious group of Manhattan College alumni with his election to the NAE,” said Tim J. Ward, Ph.D., P.E., dean of the School of Engineering.
 “We are privileged to be able to recognize his accomplishments with the dedication of his plaque in the Scala Academy Room, and we congratulate him on this latest honor.”

-Carbonell was cited for “research and innovation in multiphase reactor design, high-pressure thin-film coating, and novel bioseparation processes.”
+As the Frank Hawkins Kenan Distinguished Professor of Chemical Engineering at North Carolina State University, Carbonell was cited by the NAE for “research and innovation in multiphase reactor design, high-pressure thin-film coating, and novel bioseparation processes.”

 Carbonell is a fellow of both the American Institute of Chemical Engineers and the Industrial and Engineering Chemistry Division of the American Chemical Society.
-His numerous awards at NC State include the Alexander Quarles Holladay Medal for Excellence, the highest award given to university faculty.
-He has published over 230 papers, is an inventor with more than 30 patents and is co-founder of two start-up companies.
+His numerous awards at NC State include the Alexander Quarles Holladay Medal for Excellence at NC State, the highest award given to university faculty.
+He has published more than 230 papers, holds 30-plus patents, and is co-founder of two company startups.

-Carbonell earned a bachelor’s degree in chemical engineering from Manhattan College in 1969 and a Ph.D. from Princeton in 1973.
-He spent 10 years in the Department of Chemical Engineering at the University of California, Davis before joining NC State in 1984.
+Carbonell earned a bachelor’s degree in chemical engineering from Manhattan College in 1969, and a Master’s degree and a doctorate degree from Princeton University.
+He spent 10 years in the Department of Chemical Engineering at the University of California, Davis, before joining the NC State faculty in 1984.

 Carbonell, Ruben [MC1969]